stephengold/Minie/README.md

  + debugging aids:
     + dump the contents of a `BulletAppState` or `PhysicsSpace`
     + customize debug material per collision object
-    + visualize the local axes and/or bounding box of each collision object
+    + visualize the local axes, bounding box, and/or CCD swept sphere of collision objects
     + visualize physics in multiple viewports
     + optional high-resolution debug meshes for convex shapes
-    + options to generate debug meshes that include normals
+    + options to generate debug meshes that include normals (for shading)
  + all joints, shapes, and collision objects implement the `JmeCloneable` and `Comparable` interfaces
  + enable/disable a joint